ConstantinRuhdorfer/haskell-GraphLib/README.md

 ## Input file format

-The input file need to look like this:
+The input file needs to look like this:

 ```sh
 9      Number of vertecies on the first line: Will create vertex 0 ..
 8